espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

     .. note::

         Due to hardware limitation, when setting the clock configuration for a slave role, please be aware that :cpp:member:`i2s_tdm_clk_config_t::bclk_div` should not be smaller than 8.
 Increasing this field can reduce the lagging of the data sent from the slave.
-In the high sample rate case, the data might lag behind for more than one BCLK which will lead to data malposition.
+In the high sample rate case, the data might lag behind for more than one BCLK which leads to data malposition.
 Users may gradually increase :cpp:member:`i2s_tdm_clk_config_t::bclk_div` to correct it.

-        As :cpp:member:`i2s_tdm_clk_config_t::bclk_div` is the division of MCLK to BCLK, increasing it will also increase the MCLK frequency.
+        As :cpp:member:`i2s_tdm_clk_config_t::bclk_div` is the division of MCLK to BCLK, increasing it also increases the MCLK frequency.
 Therefore, the clock calculation may fail if MCLK is too high to divide from the source clock.
 This means that a larger value for :cpp:member:`i2s_tdm_clk_config_t::bclk_div` is not necessarily better.

     TDM TX Mode
     ~~~~~~~~~~~